 Officer Ballowe, one of the first officers on the scene, asked the patrol vehicle driver to continue holding Long so he could "determine if there was anything illegal in the car."
 Around this time, Sergeant Hamilton, a member of the Kansas City Police Department's illegal firearms squad, arrived at the scene.
-He was called to the scene because he was investigating Long as a possible suspect in several homicides and had asked to be notified any time Long had an encounter with police.
+He was called because he was investigating Long as a possible suspect in several homicides and had asked to be notified any time Long had an encounter with police.
 Sergeant Hamilton was with Officer Ballowe for the entire vehicle search.

-Because the car was locked, the tow truck driver used a "slim jim" to open the car door.
-On the passenger seat of the car, Officer Ballowe found a backpack containing pepper spray, a taser, and a coke can.
-The coke can felt hard and solid so Officer Ballowe twisted the top of the can and discovered a bag containing a white powder.
+Because the car was locked, the tow-truck driver used a "slim jim" to open the car door.
+On the passenger seat of the car, Officer Ballowe found a backpack containing pepper spray, a taser, and a Coke can.
+The can felt hard and solid, so Officer Ballowe twisted the top of the can and discovered a bag containing a white powder.
 At this point, Sergeant Hamilton told Officer Ballowe to stop the inventory search in order to obtain a search warrant.

-A field test of the substance revealed that the powder was not cocaine and had an extremely weak reaction for amphetamines.
 Long was placed under arrest, the vehicle was towed, and Long was issued a ticket for illegally parking the vehicle.
 After obtaining the search warrant, officers discovered a camcorder in the car.
-The camcorder contained clips of Long with a Glock pistol.
+The camcorder contained clips of Long with a

+Glock pistol.
 Additionally, the white powder was tested and determined to be 2-(Methylamino)-1-phenyl-1-butanone (buphedrone), a Schedule I controlled substance.
 Long was subsequently indicted for possession with intent to distribute a controlled substance and possession of a firearm by a felon.